Adroiti/docs-for-code-review-tools/Pylint-return-arg-in-generator.md

-Pattern: `return` is outside in a generator
+Pattern: `return` with argument inside generator

 Issue: -

 ## Description

-Used when a `return` statement with an argument is found outside in a generator function or method (e.g. with some `yield` statements).
-This message can't be emitted when using Python >= 3.3.
+Used when a `return` statement with an argument is found in a generator function or method (e.g. with some `yield` statements).

 ## Further Reading